reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 ## Another Thing

-*This section is written by Rena, the Chinese translator.*
+*This section was written by Rena, the Chinese translator.*

 On the verge of despair, and searching for a way to commit suicide, I stumbled upon this book and became deeply fascinated by it.
 Because of the particularity and age of this book, it took a lot of effort to find this precious, albeit incomplete, Chinese translation.
 "Complete the translation and proofread this book!" was my final wish at the final moment.
 Watching the book change from incomplete to complete, I was filled with a sense of accomplishment, and was able to leave peacefully.